wp-plugins/nextgen-facebook/readme.txt

 &lt;/div&gt;
 </code>

 You could use any of these class names to hide one or more NextGEN Facebook OG social buttons.
-For example, the following CSS hides the social buttons for post #123, any page with in category "test", and posts using the Aside and Status formats:
+For example, the following CSS hides the social buttons for post #123, any page in category "test", and posts using the Aside and Status formats:

 <code>
 .post-123 .ngfb-buttons,